Self-supervised learning with rotation-invariant kernels: Experiments

 \subsection{Experimental setting}

-The backbone $f_\theta$ is either a ResNet-18 or a ResNet-50 \citep{he_deep_2016}, depending on the experiment.
-Following \cite{bardes_vicreg_2021,zbontar_barlow_2021}, the projection head $g_w$ is a three-layer MLP made of two hidden layers with ReLU activation and batch normalization \cite{ioffe_batch_2015}, and a linear output layer.
+The backbone $f_\theta$ is either ResNet-18 or ResNet-50, depending on the experiment.
+Following \citet{zbontar_barlow_2021}, the projection head $g_w$ is a three-layer MLP made of two hidden layers with ReLU activation and batch normalization \citep{ioffe_batch_2015}, and a linear output layer.
 Unless otherwise specified, the size (number of neurons) of the two hidden layers is the same as the one, denoted $q$, of the output layer and the default value is $q=8192$.
-The augmentations used for transforming images into views are the same as the ones used in \cite{bardes_vicreg_2021}.
-The backbone and the projection head are trained with a LARS optimizer \cite{you_large_2017}.
+The augmentations used for transforming images into views are the same as the ones used in VICReg.
+The backbone and the projection head are trained with a LARS optimizer \citep{you_large_2017}.
 The weight decay is fixed at $10^{-6}$.
-The learning rate scheduling starts with 10 warm-up epochs \cite{goyal_accurate_2017} with a linear increase from 0 to the ``initial'' learning rate $\texttt{initial\_lr} = \texttt{base\_lr} * \texttt{bs} / 256$ ($\texttt{base\_lr}$ is called the base learning rate \cite{goyal_accurate_2017} and \texttt{bs} is the batch size), followed by a cosine decay \cite{loshchilov_sgdr_2016} with a final learning rate 1000 times smaller than $\texttt{initial\_lr}$.

-For pretraining, we consider a subset of 20\% of ImageNet \cite{deng_imagenet_2009} (denoted by IN20\%), like in \cite{gidaris_online_2020}, and 100\% of ImageNet.
+The learning rate scheduling starts with 10 warm-up epochs \citep{goyal_accurate_2017} with a linear increase from 0 to $initial\_lr = base\_lr * bs / 256$, where $base\_lr$ is called the base learning rate \citep{goyal_accurate_2017} and $bs$ is the batch size, followed by a cosine decay \citep{loshchilov_sgdr_2016} with a final learning rate 1000 times smaller than $initial\_lr$.
+For pretraining, we consider a 20\% subset of ImageNet-1000 (denoted by IN20\%), like in \citep{gidaris_online_2020}, and 100\% of ImageNet-1000 (denoted by IN100\%).
 In IN20\%, we keep all the 1000 classes but only 260 images per class.
-This reduced dataset allows for extensive hyperparameter tuning of all methods for fair comparisons in the shared experimental setting.
-We follow the usual evaluation protocol like, e.g., in \cite{caron_emerging_2021,bardes_vicreg_2021}, by measuring the image representation quality by linear probing, transfer learning and semi-supervised learning.